team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function from the file where it's defined.
+1. We import the `removeBackgroundColor` function (assuming it's in a separate file).

-2. We define an async `main` function to use the `removeBackgroundColor` function.
+2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.

-3. We specify the `inputPath` (path to the original image), `outputPath` (where to save the processed image), `targetColor` (the background color to remove, in this case white), and `colorThreshold` (how much deviation from the exact color is allowed).
+3. We specify the input image path, output image path, target background color to remove (white in this case), and a color threshold.

-4. We call `removeBackgroundColor` with these parameters inside a try-catch block to handle any errors.
+4. We call the `removeBackgroundColor` function with these parameters.

-5. Finally, we call the `main` function to execute our code.
+5. If successful, it logs a success message; if there's an error, it logs the error.

-Make sure to replace `'path-to-your-file'` with the actual path to the file containing the `removeBackgroundColor` function, and adjust the input and output paths as needed for your specific use case.
+6. Finally, we call the `main` function to execute the process.

-Also, ensure that you have the `jimp` library installed in your project (`npm install jimp`) before running this code.
+Make sure to replace `'path/to/your/input/image.jpg'` and `'path/to/your/output/image.png'` with your actual input and output file paths.
+You can also adjust the `targetColor` and `colorThreshold` as needed for your specific image.

 # encodeImage index.js
 ## Imported Code Object